Master of Science in Nursing Program and Options

 - Communicate, verbally and in writing, nursing knowledge and evidence to nursing colleagues, members of the interprofessional team, policy makers, patients and families.

-- Demonstrate initiative, autonomy, sound judgement, advocacy, professional responsibility, and accountability to address complex issues in an advanced nursing role.
+- Demonstrate initiative, autonomy, sound judgment, advocacy, professional responsibility, and accountability to address complex issues in an advanced nursing role.

 - Engage in reflection about their knowledge, skills and practice, and implement strategies for their own professional growth.